- What can I do to improve my chances of admission to the College of Environmental Design?

 - What do I have to do to become a licensed architect or landscape architect?

 For information on architecture licensing requirements for every state, see the National Council of Architectural Registration Boards (NCARB) website.
 For information about becoming licensed as an architect in California, see the California Architects Board website, which also contains links to a number of different sites, including the American Institute of Architects (AIA) and the American Institute of Architecture Students (AIAS).
 See also the National Architectural Accrediting Board website for information on accredited architecture degree programs in the United States.

 For information on landscape architecture licensing or career options, visit the website of the American Society of Landscape Architects.
 The California Architects Board website also provides information on landscape architecture licensing.

 - How can I learn more about career options for CED students?

 As a CED graduate, you have a wide variety of career possibilities.
 See the Careers Services section of the CED website for more information on licensure, graduate school, and alternative careers.
 CED has an in-house career counselor who can help you with the decision-making process.

-- How much does it cost to attend Cal?
+- How much does it cost to attend UC Berkeley?

 - Are application fee waivers available?